 Wieland, D. (July 8, 2016).
 What is A DST, And How Are They Used For 1031 Exchanges?
 Retrieved from: www.realized1031.com

 Please consult your tax advisor and/or your attorney before considering investing in any DST or other tax related investment.
-Integrity Brokerage Services, Inc. does not review or comment or approve the use of any investment for tax purposes.
-Tax related investments must be made with consultation with a tax specialist or attorney outside of Integrity Brokerage Services, Inc. or any of its Registered Representatives
+Willow Cove Investment Group, Inc. does not review or comment or approve the use of any investment for tax purposes.
+Tax related investments must be made with consultation with a tax specialist or attorney outside of Willow Cove Investment Group, Inc. or any of its Registered Representatives